*Note: Updated after the launch of iOS 13.

 What Happens Next

-If you’re still unsure about how the upcoming Apple iOS 14 changes will affect you, don’t worry – we’re all in the same boat.
+If you’re still unsure about how the Apple iOS 14 changes might affect you, don’t worry – we’re all in the same boat.
 Nothing is clear right now.
-No one will know exactly the impact the changes will have until they come into play, and even then, it may take a few months to really measure the effects.
+No one still understands exactly the impact the changes are set to have – it may take a few months to really measure the effects.